J4NN0/mycel/README.md

   <img src="assets/mycel.png" width="300" alt="mycel">
 </p>

-Mycel is a personal AI assistant that runs on your own machine.
-It talks to a local model through [Ollama](https://ollama.com), remembers your conversations, and answers from wherever you are: a terminal UI, a Telegram chat, etc.
+Mycel is a personal AI agent that runs on your own machine.
+It remembers your conversations and is reachable from wherever you are: a terminal, a Telegram chat, and more, with one shared conversation across all of them.

-Hold a real conversation, think a problem through, look at a screenshot, look something up on the web, or hand it a goal and let it work through the steps on its own.
+Hold a real conversation, think a problem through, look at a screenshot, search the web, send an email, or hand it a goal and let it work through the steps on its own.

+See the [full documentation](docs/) for how it works, what it can do, and how to configure it.

 ## Table of Contents